keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 With a 32 registers of 32 bit size each.

 # Pipeline
-⋅⋅⋅There are 5 states of MIPS's pipeline:
+⋅⋅⋅There are 5 states of MIPS's pipeline:⋅⋅⋅
 1. **IF:** **I**nstruction **F**etch
 2. **ID:** **I**nstruction **D**ecode
 3. **EX:** **Ex**ecute or address calculation